Uploading...

 The world is becoming increasingly globalised, and many businesses translate English into other languages to communicate internationally.
 In fact, the languages translator market was valued at around $55 billion in 2022 and continues to expand.
 Currently, an estimated 330,000 translators worldwide help governments, businesses, and individuals translate language.

 The Language Service Provider (LSP) industry is indeed a respected profession and a long-standing career choice.
-But the languages translator industry would never have scaled this rapidly were it not for the works of notable languages translators throughout history.
+However, the language translation industry would never have scaled this rapidly were it not for the works of notable language translators throughout history.
 It’s time to recognise these professional translators for their contributions to society.

 Nowadays, there are numerous lists and rankings of the “Most Famous Translators of All Time” and “Top Translators in History” to be found online.
 However, we would like to honour a small sampling of our favourite historic translators from the past two millennia.
 Each English translator on this list is no longer living, but their legacies live on each time we read their translated words.